SEDS/mangrove-catalog/file-close-virtual-method/open/README.md

 **`Open` variation: Original FP version that uses object inheritance and the `open()` function.
 This is the version present in Juliet.**

-Static Code Analysis Tool flags a "Leak" false positive error for the above code, assuming an opened file is never closed.
+Tool C flags a "Leak" false positive error for the above code, assuming an opened file is never closed.
 However, the file *is* closed after being passed to a virtual method of a class.

 The FP pattern appears in OOP situations with and without inheritance.